Josef Schäffer: Career

-Josef Schäffer (born July 2, 1891 in Moravia) was an Austrian track and field athlete who competed in the 1912 Summer Olympics.
-He competed in the decathlon, shot put, discus throw and two-handed discus throw.
+He competed in the decathlon, shot put, discus throw and two-handed discus throw at the 1912 Summer Olympics, his first Olympics.
 He finished tenth in the decathlon, throwing the second-furthest in the discus on his way to his score of 6568.585.
 In the shot put, he finished thirteenth.
-In the discus throw, he only managed to come twenty-ninth in the regular discus throw, but came sixteenth in the two-handed discus.
+In the discus throw, he only managed to come twenty-ninth in the regular discus throw but came sixteenth in the two-handed discus.